 Here, if you see something like this: Boot critical file c:\windows\system32\drivers\vsock.sys is corrupt, navigate to the specified location using the Command Prompt and enter the Del command to delete the problematic file.

 Method 4.
 Fix Windows 10 Stuck Issue with Windows Repair Services

-The final way to fix Windows 10 Stuck at Getting Files Ready for Installation issue is using manual fixing services from EaseUS.
+The final way to fix Windows 10 Stuck at Getting Files Ready for Installation issue is using manual data recovery services from EaseUS.
 Our professional technical team can help you solve any system startup errors, including system failure, system blue screen, system black screen, and so on.

 EaseUS Windows Recovery ServicesClick here to contact our experts for a free evaluation

 Consult with EaseUS data recovery experts for one-on-one manual recovery service.
 We could offer the following services after FREE diagnosis: